-1 Agency/Group/Organization ALLEGANY COUNTY, BOARD OF COMISSIONERS Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+1 Agency/Group/Organization ALLEGANY COUNTY, BOARD OF COMMISSIONERS Agency/Group/Organization Type Other government - County What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Balance of State Continuum of Care - Lead Agency for Local Homelessness Coalition.
 The agency provided data and local information on funding needs, resource gaps, coordination of policy and strategies, and measuring progress in addressing homelessness and poverty in its jurisdiction.
-2 Agency/Group/Organization Cecil County Health Department Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
+2 Agency/Group/Organization CECIL COUNTY HEALTH DEPARTMENT Agency/Group/Organization Type Services-Health Other government - County What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Balance of State Continuum of Care - Lead Agency for Local Homelessness Coalition.
 The agency provided data and local information on funding needs, resource gaps, coordination of policy and strategies, and measuring progress in addressing homelessness and poverty in its jurisdiction.
-3 Agency/Group/Organization CARROLL COUNTY, BOARD OF COMMISSIONERS Agency/Group/Organization Type Services-homeless
+3 Agency/Group/Organization CARROLL COUNTY, BOARD OF COMMISSIONERS Agency/Group/Organization Type Other government - County